shekharjsr/claude/README.md

-# CloudCarbon — Multi-cloud emission tracking and workload optimization
+# PSS 2.0 — Multi-cloud emission tracking and workload optimization

 Large cloud deployments generate a lot of carbon.
 Most teams don't know how much, or where it's coming from.
-This platform fixes that.
+PSS 2.0 fixes that.

-Built initially for Volkswagen Group's infrastructure running across AWS and Azure, CloudCarbon pulls real-time energy and workload telemetry from both clouds, maps it against live regional carbon intensity grids, and gives engineering and sustainability teams a shared view of what's actually happening — per workload, per region, per hour.
+Built initially for Volkswagen Group's infrastructure running across AWS and Azure, PSS 2.0 pulls real-time energy and workload telemetry from both clouds, maps it against live regional carbon intensity grids, and gives engineering and sustainability teams a shared view of what's actually happening — per workload, per region, per hour.

 After six months in production across Volkswagen Group's fleet, it has contributed to a 20% reduction in cloud infrastructure carbon emissions.